 So we are studying this.
 I am taking this course on philosophy of mind at Emerson, and I'll let you into a secret.
 Those folks over there, very smart folks.
 They think most of us are zombies.
 They really do.
 After Descartes, who posited that there are two kinds of things-- the mental and the physical.
 You know the famous cogito argo sum, I think therefore I exist.
 I am a thinking being, and I'm related somehow to a material universe through a material body.

-The entire history of the philosophy of mind, which we are studying-- Gilbert Ryle, [INAUDIBLE] is a pushback against the possibility of mind, against the possibility of consciousness.
+The entire history of the philosophy of mind, which we are studying-- Gilbert Ryle, or Smart, or Chalmers, is a pushback against the possibility of mind, against the possibility of consciousness.
 All there is no such thing as consciousness.
 What do you mean?
 When you're pricked with a pin and you shout ouch, and you say I am feeling pain.
 That making a face and shouting ouch, that's pain.
 No, no, no, no, that's just the behavior.
 Inside, I'm feeling something.
 Oh, there's nothing like that.
 It's just a behavior.

 You might think they're crazy or something.
 Are they zombies?
 But I mean it seriously.
 There's a whole school which seeks to explain away consciousness as behavior.
 Logical behaviorism.
 Gilbert Ryle.
 Very smart people.
 I asked David Chalmers once, these very smart people who deny consciousness, don't they get it?
 Don't they get the question?
 So he was nice.
 He said that Swami, they get the question, but they are reframing it in some other way.
 That's not the word he used, but they are-- they understand it in a different way.